-Particulars Valuation methodology Property, plant and equipment Fair values have been determined by independent external property valuers, having appropriately recognised professional qualification and and Investment property recent experience in the location and category of the properties being valued.
+Particulars Valuation methodology Property, plant and equipment and Investment property Fair values have been determined by independent external property valuers, having appropriately recognised professional qualification and recent experience in the location and category of the properties being valued.
 The valuers have followed "Direct comparison approach" for land, "Depreciated replacement cost approach" for the built up component, plant and machinery, capital work-in-progress and other assets.
 Direct comparison approach involves comparing to similar properties that have actually been sold in an arms length transaction or are offered for sale.
 Depreciated replacement cost approach considers the current cost of replacing an asset with its modern equivalent asset less deductions for physical deterioration and all relevant forms of obsolescence and optimisation.
 The methodology begins with a set of assumptions as to the projected income and expenses of the property.
 This methodology use market derived assumptions, including discount rates, obtained from analysed transactions.
 Right-to -use trademark The fair value of the acquired right to use trademark was established using "Relief from royalty" method.
 It is a methodology that assumes that if a corporation owns a trademark, then it is relieved from paying a royalty, so a hypothetical royalty payment can be estimated.
-Customer Contract The fair value of the Customer Contract was established using the "Multi-period excess earnings method (MEEM)".
+CAM service rights The fair value of the CAM service rights was established using the "Multi-period excess earnings method (MEEM)".
 In MEEM method, value is estimated as the present value of the benefits anticipated from ownership of the asset in excess of the returns required on the investment in the contributory assets necessary to realize those benefits.
-Assets other than those mentioned above Book values as on the date of acquisition have been considered as fair values.
+Assets other than those mentioned above Book values as on the date of acquisition corresponds to the fair values which have been considered to be fully recoverable.
 Contingent consideration Contingent consideration payable are estimated based on the terms of the sale contract, the entity's knowledge of the business and how the current economic environment is likely to impact it.
 The fair value of contingent consideration is valued based on the present value of expected payments, discounted using a risk-adjusted discount rate.
-In relation to SIPL it is probable that the consideration of Rs.350 million will be paid in future to the Embassy Sponsor in cash.
+In relation to SIPL it is probable that the consideration of Rs.350 million will be paid in future to the Embassy Sponsor in cash and hence the entire payable of Rs.
+350 million has been considered as contingent consideration.
 Liabilities Liabilities includes loans and borrowings, trade payables and provision for employee benefits.
-Book values as on the date of acquisition have been considered as fair values.
+Book values as on the date of acquisition corresponds to the fair values.